Thank you for your interest in writing for desiringGod.org. We hope this short article will answer some of your questions.

 Be sure to add a short bio of three sentences or less at the beginning, a high-res headshot, and your Twitter handle (optional).

 If we decide to publish your piece, it will be edited carefully, given a header image, and likely given a different title than you suggested in the initial draft.
 We will spread the article via our social media channels.

-To answer a few of the most common questions: We do not publish book excerpts, and we do not post any content that has already appeared online.
-We do not include advertisements or promotional images to draw attention to an author’s books.
-Rather, this is done by offering a short biography of the author, with appropriate links, that appears at the bottom of each article.
-We also create an author page for you on the site that includes a headshot, Twitter handle, and links to all content you’ve written at our site.
+To answer a few of the most common questions: We do not publish book excerpts, and we do not post any content that already has appeared online.
+We do not include advertisements or promotional images to draw attention to conferences or an author’s book(s); however we do display a headshot and short bio of the author, with appropriate links to resources (two max).
+We also create an author page for you on the site that includes a headshot, Twitter handle, and links to any content you’ve written at our site.

 By publishing at desiringGod.org, you grant us the exclusive right for this content for one week following publication.
 After the one week expires, we retain a non-exclusive right to host the content in perpetuity, and you (the author) retain the copyright and the freedom to re-publish the content elsewhere, with the request that it be noted the article first appeared at desiringGod.org (and hyperlinked).